 Disc Check Valve

-A disc check valve is a check valve that uses a disc-shaped device as its stopper.
-Disc check valve types include: lift check valves, swing check valves, butterfly valves and wafer check valves.
-Since each of those valve types are quite different from one another, we’ll talk about each of them under their own definition heading.
+A disc check valve is a type of check valve characterized by the use of a disc-shaped mechanism as its closure element.
+Disc check valves encompass various types, including lift check valves, swing check valves, butterfly valves, and wafer check valves.
+Each of these valve types possesses distinct operational characteristics and designs.
+For a comprehensive understanding, each type will be discussed individually under its respective heading.

 Lift Check Valve

-Lift check valves are disc check valves that feature a disc, also known as a “lift,” that can be lifted from its seat.
-The lifting takes place when the inlet fluid or upstream fluid increases in psi, allowing fluid to flow to the downstream side.
-When the psi goes back down, high pressure from downstream or gravity will let the disk go back to its original position.
-Typically, lift check valves, also known as piston check valves, are used as safety relief valves and/or control valves.
+Lift check valves, also referred to as piston check valves, are equipped with a disc, commonly known as a “lift,” that can move away from its seat.
+This disc lifts when the pressure of the inlet fluid or upstream fluid rises, allowing fluid to flow downstream.
+As the pressure decreases, either high downstream pressure or gravity forces the disc back to its seated position.
+These valves are frequently employed as safety relief or control valves.

 Swing Check Valve

-Swing check valves feature a flat disc that swings or pivots on a hinge pin.
-They do not require a stainless steel spring to work.
-When they swing on the seat, they stop reverse flow, and when they swing away from the seat, they permit forward flow.
-They are also classified as non-return valves.
+Swing check valves feature a flat disc that rotates or pivots on a hinge pin.
+Unlike other valve types, they do not require a stainless steel spring for operation.
+The disc swings onto the seat to prevent reverse flow and swings away from the seat to allow forward flow.
+These valves are also known as non-return valves.

 Butterfly Check Valve